SuperOfficeDocs/superoffice-docs/docs/developer-portal/reference/index.md

 ---
 title: Settings and configuration
 uid: dp-reference
-description: Reference of settings and configuration in the SuperOffice developer portal.
+description: Reference of settings and configuration in the SuperOffice Developer Portal.
 author: Bergfrid Dias
 so.date: 04.25.2022
-keywords: apps, devportal
-so.topic: reference
-so.version:
-so.envir: cloud
+keywords: apps, Developer Portal, settings so.topic: reference so.version: so.envir: cloud